 “Life can only be understood backwards; but it must be lived forwards.” ― Søren Kierkegaard

-Ways Youth can Change the World through Evaluation
+Ways Youth Engagement Happens through Evaluation

 Assessing Youth Programs — Working with adults as allies, youth assessing the programs that serve can provide powerfully effective information and resources for improving activities and outcomes.